 Premuda, June 10th, 1918 6:05 am: The Szent Istvan is sinking.
 The most modern battleship of the K.u.K. fleet has been hit by two torpedoes on its maiden voyage.
 A camera team aboard the Tegetthoff was sent out to film the first deployment of the new battleship.
 The planned scenes of celebration would instead become a one of a kind documentation of a horrific event.
 Their original footage forms the basis of this documentary, which recreates and analyses the tragedy.
 Historical reenactments, filmed on historic ships in Rostock and Athens, help define the atmosphere of the film.
 Using 3D animation and a diving expedition to the wreck of the Szent Istvan off the coast of Croatia, the filmmakers attempt to resolve the last mysteries of the ship's destruction.

-500 years ago, the 19-year-old Spanish King Carlos I became the German King of the Romans and was shortly thereafter crowned Charles V, Holy Roman Emperor.
+500 years ago, Spain's19-year-old King Carlos I became the German King of the Romans and was shortly thereafter crowned Charles V, Holy Roman Emperor.
 His vast power was bought with money borrowed from the Fugger family, the loans secured with gold and silver from the Spanish colonies in America.
 The new emperor had a grand plan: to unify Europe as a great Christian empire, an «El Dorado» built on a unified faith.
 In faraway Mexico, Conquistador Hernán Cortés soon declared him «Emperor of the World».
 But the extermination of the Aztecs and Incas in his name plunged pious Charles into a deep crisis of conscience.
 His European mission was soon challenged by the Reformation, led by Martin Luther.
-The film shows Charles V both as a holy warrior and a humanist, with lavishly enacted scenes and newly rediscovered archival material.
-He was an emperor willing to enforce his idealistic goals for humanity and his religious convictions by war, financed with gold stolen from the New World.
-However, the European church eventually split.
-In the end, Charles V's El Dorado was doomed by intolerance.
-The story of his impossible mission is a dramatic Game-of-Thrones-style tale from the early modern age, and a moment in history that mirrors today's globalised world and its contradictions.
+The film shows Charles V both as a holy warrior and a humanist, with lavishly reenacted scenes and newly rediscovered archival material.

 Carnuntum - Metropolis in the Land of the Barbarians